disensee/grid-testimonials/README.md

 ### What I learned

-I had only used CSS grid once before in the past, so I started this project to get more familiar with how grids in CSS work.
+I had only used CSS grid once before in the past, so I started this project to get more familiar with how Grid in CSS works.
 This is my first Front End Mentor, and I had a lot of fun with it.
 I am looking forward to moving on to more challenging projects.
 To see how you can add code snippets, see below:

 I manually placed each card within in the grid.
 I'm not sure if this is a good way to go about grid positioning, but it gave me the opportunity to tinker with CSS grid items and worked just fine for the scope of this project.